LIAR, LIAR, PANTS ON FIRE

 The trial court granted the Gabrieles’ motion for summary adjudication on the claims for trespass, nuisance, negligence, waste, fraud, diversion/diminution, and damage to trees and the request for punitive damages, finding them barred by the three-year statute of limitations, but found in Cobb’s favor on her claim for failure to maintain.
 The trial court also found that the Gabrieles had a prescriptive easement over the property where the driveway went outside of the written easement.

-The Court said that the requirement that the use be hostile and adverse and under claim of right means that the property owner has not expressly consented to or permitted, allowed, or authorized the use of his or her land; and the user does not recognize or acknowledge the owner’s rights, not necessarily that one must know that the use constitutes an encroachment or trespass.
+The Court said that the requirement that the use be hostile and adverse and under a claim of right means that the property owner has not expressly consented to or permitted, allowed, or authorized the use of his or her land, and the user does not recognize or acknowledge the owner’s rights, not necessarily that one must know that the use constitutes an encroachment or trespass.
 In short, where one openly and continuously — even mistakenly — uses another’s property for the 5-year period without the owner’s interference, it is presumed that the use was adverse, hostile, and by claim of right.

 Here, the record showed that the driveway encroached on Cobb’s property.
 Cobb knew about the recorded easement and had constructive knowledge of its boundaries.
 As well, she knew exactly where the driveway was constructed and saw the Gabrieles continuously use it for more than the prescriptive period.
 Finally, there was no evidence that Cobb expressly permitted the Gabrieles to use any area outside the easement, nor was there evidence that the Gabrieles intended to stop using the entire driveway or remove part of it if they had known that part of it was outside the easement.